loicdescotte/Play2-HTML5Tags/README.md

 ### Browser regex patterns

-  You can check pattern compatibility with Javascript regular expressions (used by browsers) here : [here] (http://regexpal.com/) (check the 'Dot matches all') option.
+  You can check pattern compatibility with Javascript regular expressions (used by browsers) [here] (http://regexpal.com/) (check the 'Dot matches all') option.

 ## How to install it